pgalko/BambooAI/README.md

 **Environment Variables**

-The library requires an OpenAI API account and the API key to connect to an OpenAI LLMs.
-The OpenAI API key needs to be stored in a 'OPENAI_API_KEY' environment variable.
+The library requires an OpenAI API account and the API key to connect to OpenAI LLMs.
+The OpenAI API key needs to be stored in a ```OPENAI_API_KEY``` environment variable.
-The key can be obtained from here: https://platform.openai.com/account/api-keys
+The key can be obtained from here: https://platform.openai.com/account/api-keys.

+The Pincone vector db is optional.
+If you don want to use it, you dont need to do anything.
+If you have an account with Pinecone and would like to use the knowledge base and ranking features, you will be required to setup ```PINECONE_API_KEY``` and ```PINECONE_ENV``` envirnoment variables, and set the 'vector_db' parameter to True.
+The vector db index is created upon first execution.

 ## Examples